What Happens Next

 You might be chosen for verification.
 It’s quite common to receive a verification request from one or more of the schools you listed on your FAFSA.
 Simply return the requested paperwork as soon as possible to avoid delay of your financial aid processing.

-You’ll receive an award letter from each college you’ve been admitted to and that has received your FAFSA results.
+You’ll receive a financial aid offer from each college you’ve been admitted to and that has received your FAFSA results.
 The letter is part of the school’s financial aid package, which may also include loan documents.
 Specific awards you’re eligible for if you attend the college are outlined in the letter.
 Focus on grants, scholarships and work-study opportunities first, these types of financial aid do not need to be repaid and should be exhausted before you consider loans.